Chutlhu/dEchorate/README.md

 ## dECHORATE: A calibrated dataset for echo-aware audio signal processing

+> The `dEchorate` dataset is a new database of measured multichannel Room Impulse Responses (RIRs) including annotations of early echo timings and 3D positions of microphones, real sources and image sourcesunder different wall configurations in a cuboid room.
+> These data provide a tool for benchmarking recentmethods inecho-awarespeech enhancement, room geometry estimation, RIR estimation, acoustic echoretrieval, microphone calibration, echo labeling and reflectors estimation.
+> The database is accompanied withsoftware utilities to easily access, manipulate and visualize the data as well as baseline methods forecho-related tasks.
+> *Keywords:* Echo-aware signal processing; Acoustic echoes; Room impulse response; Audio database; AcousticEcho Retrieval; Spatial Filtering; Room Geometry Estimation; Microphone arrays

 You can find a detailed explanation of the dEchorate dataset at:
 [dEchorate: a Calibrated Room Impulse Response Database for Echo-aware Signal Processing](https://hal.archives-ouvertes.fr/hal-03207860/)